 Essex Highways flooding work

 Essex Highways takes surface water drainage and flooding issues very seriously as they are likely to generate safety and environmental problems.
-However a flood on a highway is also likely to be a symptom of a root cause elsewhere, often off-highway, so resolution may take more than a simple intervention that removes the immediate puddling that follows after significant rain or high tides.
+However a flood on a highway is also likely to be a symptom of a root cause elsewhere, often off-highway, so the resolution may take more than a simple intervention that removes the immediate puddling that follows after significant rain or high tides.

 Often, local flooding occurs during particularly heavy rain over a short period.
 In such circumstances, once drain and pipe capacity is exceeded, some flooding is inevitable.
 It is the same as pouring water into a funnel – if you pour in faster than the spout can let it out, an overflow will occur.
-As water runs naturally downhill, lower lying areas may also generate puddles once run-off water can’t be piped away.
-In such circumstances we simply have to wait for the drains to recover.
+As water runs naturally downhill, lower-lying areas may also generate puddles once run-off water can’t be piped away.
+In such circumstances, we simply have to wait for the drains to recover.

 A puddle or flooded area can also be due to a simple highway defect such as a blocked gully (drain) or pipe.
-This type of problem can sometimes be resolved via basic maintenance, for instance a gully cleanse, when we have a team available.
+This type of problem can sometimes be resolved via basic maintenance, for instance, a gully cleanse when we have a team available.

 Applications for SWAS schemes are made in a consistent format to ensure all relevant site information is recorded.
 This information is stored in a ‘Risk Register’ and conforms to set criteria which enables a risk score to be generated, largely in terms of risk to road safety.
 The risk to property flooding is also taken into account, however, and Essex Highways works closely with the county council Flood & Water Management Team.

 SWAS schemes can sometimes be relatively straight forward such that our delivery team can be instructed to undertake the works without any further investigations being required.
 In the majority of cases, though, far more planning is required.
-On occasions schemes may require detailed assessment to identify options in terms of problem resolution, followed by an appraisal of the options to identify the one most appropriate, and then a detailed design before works can be undertaken.
+On occasions, schemes may require a detailed assessment to identify options in terms of problem resolution, followed by an appraisal of the options to identify the one most appropriate, and then a detailed design before works can be undertaken.
 Schemes may also involve detailed discussions with landowners, which can take a long time.

-Generally speaking the majority of schemes prioritised for funding are subject to design in one year prior to works delivery the following year.
+Generally speaking, the majority of schemes prioritised for funding are subject to design in one year prior to works delivery the following year.
 Schemes which are very complex, though, can take more than two years from initial assessment to works completion.